 A year ago, Johnson committed to finding a cross-party solution to social care and said a plan had already been prepared.
 Pressure has mounted on the Government to reform social care mounting given the spread of coronavirus through care homes.
 Johnson and Health and Social Care Secretary Matt Hancock will need to move soon.
 Social care has been difficult for governments of all persuasions – oppositions haven’t fallen into line behind governments.
 Even with a large majority, Johnson and Hancock will be hoping that Labour is prepared to come to the table in a constructive manner and that they can leave the table with an agreed way forward.
 The fact there is no General Election for four years will aid this.

 - Public Spending

-With Chancellor Rishi Sunak set to hand down his second budget in the Autumn, we can expect a push for Departmental savings but also probably some more borrowing to invest in the infrastructure promises the Midlands and North expect the Government to honour.
-Johnson has all but ruled out a return to austerity One thing is clear – Johnson and Sunak have a clear economic mission (and challenge): restore confidence and boost consumer spending to shore up the economy and defend against an impending recession.
+With Chancellor Rishi Sunak set to hand down his second budget in the Autumn, we can expect a push for Departmental savings but also probably more borrowing to invest in the infrastructure promises the Midlands and North expect the Government to honour.
+Johnson has all but ruled out a return to austerity, but one thing is clear – Johnson and Sunak have a clear economic mission (and challenge): restore confidence and boost consumer spending to shore up the economy and defend against an impending recession.

 - Reform of Government